Integer-Technologies/OpenProjectTools/README.md

 Download the OP2MSP.py file.
 A text editor will be required for inserting the API key and project link into the script.
 Instructions are below but also within the script itself.

 ### Usage
-1. Copy the URL of the "WORK PACKAGES" page in the menu on the left on the Open Project web page.
+1. Copy the URL of the project in the Open Project web page.
 2. Paste the URL into the `PROJECT_LINK` variable on line 11 in the script.
 3. In the Open Project web page, click on your profile circle on the top right.
 4. Click on "My Account" and go to "Access tokens" in the menu on the left.